 Throughout our knowledge-rich curriculum, we ensure both prior knowledge and skills are congruently sequenced and learnt by the pupils by making connections both within themes in a year group and across the geography curriculum as a whole.
-The children will study 2 geography units per year which centre around a Key Golden Question to ensure that the knowledge acquired is logically sequenced around a central idea which the children are expected to academy studies geography themes at the same time which become progressively more complex the answer in an essay at the end of the unit - this is to show the depth and breadth of their learning.
-Each lesson begins with a Knowledge Recall to develop pupils' schemas, and connections are made explicit; lessons are expertly crafted concepts being sequenced logically and continuity is a tangible thread.
-We ensure our children have a to create tasks to elicit the key knowledge of the lesson.
+The children will study 2 geography units per year which centre around a Key Golden Question to ensure that the knowledge acquired is logically sequenced around a central idea which the children are expected to answer in an essay at the end of the unit - this is to show the depth and breadth of their learning.
+Each lesson begins with a Knowledge Recall to develop pupils' schemas, and connections are made explicit; lessons are expertly crafted to create tasks to elicit the key knowledge of the lesson.
 The vocabulary pupils are to learn and know are carefully mapped to each unit and teacher subject knowledge is secured through MRAs rigorous approach to medium-term planning; knowledge organisers have been created to ensure there is a distinct focus on vocabulary development.
-Field trips are carefully planned to enhance children's understanding of changing environments and our local area is grasp their impact on the natural world; the changing global environments play a large part in MRA's used as a focus teaching point.
+Field trips are carefully planned to enhance children's understanding of changing environments and our local area is used as a focus teaching point.
 Our writing curriculum also compliments our geography curriculum, further enhancing the provision at MRA.